YOU'RE ALL SET!

-Another Tallulah Gorge-area waterfall worth checking out is Minnehaha Falls, which is a unique natural attraction made up of a 100-foot falls that resembles stair steps.
+Another Tallulah Gorge-area waterfall worth checking out is Minnehaha Falls, one of the state’s most underrated waterfalls and a unique natural attraction made up of a 100-foot falls that resembles stair steps.
 Try to visit this falls area in the springtime, if possible, because the foliage that surrounds it is stunning in the spring.
 You can reach this trail in under half a mile from the starting point, and it’s close to Lake Rabun as well.
 This is a great hike for the whole family and more kid-friendly than some others on this list.
-These falls are near Clayton, and recommended places to stay in town are the America’s Best Value Inn and the Quality Inn & Suites Mt.
+These falls are near Clayton and recommended places to stay in town are America’s Best Value Inn and the Quality Inn & Suites Mt.
 Chalet.

 Anna Ruby Falls, Near Helen (Nearby Hotels)